ncmiller/goals/diaries/running.md

 So with my 7.6 mph pace, I've run the 5k in 24:31.
 In fact, I've very nearly reached my next small goal, which requires a 7.8 pace.

+*(Update)* - Was restless this evening, so I decided to do some running and knocked out a 5K at 7.8 mph, which completes my second sub-goal (sub-24)!
+I'm about a month and a half ahead of schedule.
+Now the real work begins.

 ## Friday, January 20, 2017

 Ran 3.2 miles this morning at a 7.2 for 80% of the way and 7.0 for the